In Exercises 5 and 6, determine whether you can use a normal dist... | Channels for Pearson+

 1

 Step 2: If the conditions are satisfied, proceed to approximate the binomial distribution using the normal distribution.
 The mean (μ) and standard deviation (σ) of the binomial distribution are given by μ = np and σ = √(np(1-p)).
-Compute these values.
+Calculate these values using the given n and p.

-Step 3: Apply the continuity correction to account for the discrete nature of the binomial distribution when using the continuous normal distribution.
-For the probability of exactly 7 successes, use the interval [6.5, 7.5] in the normal distribution.
+Step 3: To find the probability that the number of students who prefer to take a job in a different state is less than 5, convert the binomial random variable to a z-score using the formula z = (x - μ) / σ, where x is the value of interest.
+Since the problem asks for 'less than 5,' use x = 4.5 (apply the continuity correction).

-Step 4: Standardize the interval [6.5, 7.5] using the z-score formula: z = (x - μ) / σ, where x is the value of interest, μ is the mean, and σ is the standard deviation.
-Compute the z-scores for 6.5 and 7.5.
+Step 4: Use the z-score obtained in Step 3 to find the corresponding probability from the standard normal distribution table or a statistical software.
+This will give the approximate probability for the event.

 Verified video answer for a similar problem: